Early voting continues to soar as Texas passes total turnout from 2016

 In North Carolina, where Democratic presidential nominee Joe Biden leads President Trump by 5 percent, more than 4 million people have voted early, nearly 90 percent of the turnout from the last election.
 Damon Circosta, the Democratic chairman of the North Carolina State Board of Elections, said he expects the figure to climb past 100 percent in the coming days.

-“Five months ago, my biggest fear is we weren’t going to be able to recruit enough poll workers to keep the funnel of democracy wide open,” he told The Washington Post.
+“Five months ago, my biggest fear is we weren’t going to be able to recruit enough poll workers to keep the funnel of democracy wide open,” he said.
 “Watching Republicans and Democrats, older people and younger people, step up to help make sure their fellow citizens can vote is what makes the late nights and long meetings worth it.”

 The advantage for Democrats among those who have already cast ballots continued to narrow in North Carolina and Florida this week.
-In North Carolina, registered Democrats accounted for 38 percent of votes cast compared to 32 percent for Republicans on Friday.
-By contrast, after the first week of early, in-person voting, the Democratic-Republican share of the vote was 44 percent to 27 percent.
+In North Carolina, registered Democrats accounted for 38 percent of votes cast compared to 32 percent for Republicans as of Friday, down from 17-point margin after the first week of early voting.

 The story is starker in Florida, where Democrats held a commanding margin of about 470,000 votes among mail voters at the start of in-person voting on Oct.
 19. On Friday morning, that margin had shrunk to roughly 164,000.